 Step 1 - App Registration

-- Login to the Spotlight domain as Admin.
+- Login to the Spotlight domain as a site administrator.

 - Register the application at https://<spotlight_domain>/oauth2/applications/register/